phottovy/customer_analytics/README.md

 <a id='approach'></a>
 ## APPROACH
 * Unfortunately the previous approach only works if you know the actual amount each day, which defeats the purpose of even making a prediction
-* We need to come up with a way to predict which of the predictor or combination of predictors was going to be the "best" each day
+* I need to come up with a way to predict which of the predictor or combination of predictors was going to be the "best" each day

-### Step 2: Use machine learning to predict the "best" predictor
+# Step 2: Use machine learning to predict the "best" predictor

 <a id='models'></a>
 ## MODELING TECHNIQUES